Attendance

 - To recognise and reward over-target or improved attendance.

-Vice Principal responsibilities
+Vice Principal Responsibilities

 - To invite parents/carers into school to discuss any persistent absence issues.